Total Compensation and Salaries Growing, But at a Slower Pace

 Employee Satisfaction with Compensation on the Rise

-Total compensation and salary adjustments on average fell slightly in agencies responding to the 2019 Agency Salary Survey, but that trend has had little effect when it comes to employee satisfaction.
+Total compensation and salary adjustments on average fell slightly in independent insurance agencies responding to the 2019 Agency Salary Survey, but that trend has had little effect when it comes to employee satisfaction.

 On average, employee satisfaction with compensation overall rose again in 2018.

 Satisfaction over agency compensation has steadily improved in recent years and ticked up for both producers/sales and support staff in 2019, while management/owners saw a slight drop.
 (See Agency Compensation Satisfaction Index chart on page 40.)

 - Management/agency owners/agency principals reported a compensation satisfaction score of 3.67 in the 2019 survey, down slightly from 3.7 in the 2018 survey, based on a scale of 1-to-5 where “5” equaled “most satisfied.”

 - Producers/sales reported satisfaction of 3.31 in the 2019 survey, up from 3.23 in the 2018 survey.

 - And support staff/CSR/ account executives reported a satisfaction score of 3.12 in the 2019 survey, up slightly from 3.08 in the 2018 survey.

 Overall compensation satisfaction scored higher when agencies offered employee benefits, both hard benefits such has group health, dental coverage, profit sharing, pension plans, IRAs and flexible savings accounts, and soft benefits such as childcare/day care, education reimbursement and paid family leave.
 (See Employee Benefit Satisfaction Index, page 41.)